pyrocko/pyrocko/doc/source/library/examples/trace_handling.rst

 Seismic traces
 ==============

-Pyrocko brings everything to seismic waveform data conviniently and reliable.
-The following examples describe the object and syntax of a basic pyrocko feature.
+Pyrocko can be used to handle and process seismic waveform data.
+The following examples describe usage of the :mod:`pyrocko.io` module to read and write seismological waveform data and the :mod:`pyrocko.trace` module which offers basic signal processing functionality.

 Supported seismological waveform formats are: